nuvolo/pensato/pages/Websockets/2021_01_07_Websockets_In_SN_Part2.md

 ## Conclusion

 So there you have it.
 Native socket functionality without any sniff of Angular.js (looking at you `recordWatcher`).
-As mentioned above, we have published a thin wrapper over `amb, and would welcome your feedback and contributions.
+As mentioned above, we have published a thin wrapper over `amb`, and would welcome your feedback and contributions.
 You can see the [source code on Github](https://github.com/nuvolo/sn-socket). `sn-socket` wraps all of the things and exposes a `subscribe` method, for all of your Websocket needs.
 Let us know what you think.

 In our last post of the series, we will see how Agent Workspace does a riff on this infrastructure and how you can leverage this information to bend the ServiceNow platform to your will.
 Until next time!